 In unsolicited mode, which is the most common mode, an LSR router broadcasts label mappings to all neighbors.
 The broadcasts are spread through the network till they reach the upstream or ingress routers that can then establish an LSP.
 For even more detailed information on LDP and how labels are assigned, check this blog: http://packetpushers.net/back-basics-label-distribution-assignment-modes/

 MPLS networks that need traffic engineering use a different protocol known as the Resource Reservation Protocol with Traffic Engineering (RSVP-TE).
 We discussed the pros and cons of RSVP-TE and its alternative, Segment Routing, in our blog series on traffic engineering.

 When an unlabeled packet is received by an LER, the LER inserts MPLS labels into the packet’s new MPLS header using a push operation and then passes it on to the next hop router (LSR) along the path.
 The next hop router (LSR) that receives the packet, examines the MPLS label and performs a swap or pop operation on it.
 In a swap operation, the existing top label is swapped for a new label and forwarded along the path to the next hop.
 If the packet is at the destination and ready to exit the MPLS network, a pop operation is performed on the packet.
 The pop operation removes the top label leaving behind the actual payload packet.
 The egress node then checks the packet’s payload and uses its routing information to forward the packet to its destination.

 That covers the basic operation of how an MPLS network functions.
-If you would like to read up a bit more about MPLS, check out this NANOG presentation on MPLS.
-We will cover MPLS VPNs and define the associated terms in a future blog post.
+If you would like to read up a bit more about MPLS fundamentals, check out this NANOG presentation on MPLS.
+And don’t forget to check out the next blog in this series where we have covered the basics of MPLS VPNs and the terms associated with it.